Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization: Starting point

 We eliminate $h$ by combining \eqref{eq:h2} and \eqref{eq:rho2} and also by combining \eqref{eq:rho2} and \eqref{eq:sigma2}, obtaining

-We eliminate $\delta^2$ from eq. \eqref{eq:gamma} using \eqref{eq:delta}, obtaining an equation on a single variable that can then be solved numerically by Newton's method.
-We substitute back in eq. \eqref{eq:delta} to obtain $\delta$, and in eq. \eqref{eq:h} to obtain $h$.
+We eliminate $\delta^2$ from Equation \eqref{eq:gamma} using \eqref{eq:delta}, obtaining an equation on a single variable that can then be solved numerically by Newton's method.
+We substitute back in Equation \eqref{eq:delta} to obtain $\delta$, and in Equation \eqref{eq:h} to obtain $h$.